 What is the risk that duration for application submission will be adjusted to favour a particular company?
 Possible malpractice scenario is that company with information advantage could influence MME senior management or staff(s) to reduce duration of application.
 So other mining companies will not have sufficient time to prepare application to compete with them.
 This leads to unfair competition during preparation of application.
-PD28 Likelihood: 4.2 nod: 4.2 Reason(s) Opportunity: 5 Opportunity is very high because no application time is found in the minir No.360, and relevant regulatory frame not stipulate that announcement for ap within a specified timeline after Minis clear timelines defined by regulation w to manipulate application time in fa return for private benefit. ng law, Sub-Decree No.72, Circular works.
-The relevant regulations do oplication time should be published terial approval 162 .
-Without having ill create opportunities for officials The lack of regulation to clarify application process timeline will create malpractice opportunities for MME staff(s) to adjust the opening time in favour of particular applicant.
-Accountability: 4 Accountability is low.
+PD28 Likelihood: 4.2 ikelihood: 4.2 Reason(s) Opportunity: 5 Opportunity is very high because no r application time is found in the mining No.360, and relevant regulatory framew not stipulate that announcement for app within a specified timeline after Minist clear timelines defined by regulation wil to manipulate application time in fav return for private benefit. g law, Sub-Decree No.72, Circular vorks.
+The relevant regulations do plication time should be published erial approval 162 .
+Without having Il create opportunities for officials The lack of regulation to clarify applica malpractice opportunities for MME stat favour of particular applicant. - Accountability: 4 Accountability is low.
 MME staff(s) must be accountable to implement decision of Minister and senior management.
 Based on MME Announcement 003, MME opened application for approximately 6 weeks from 18 April 2017 to 30 May 2017.
 Although the Minister signed the Announcement No.003 on 18 April 2017, it was posted publicly on MME's Facebook Page on 7 May 2017 163 , which was more than 2 weeks later.
 The announcement was only made in local language.
 This reflect implementation risk of this step.
 Integrity: 3 Integrity of MME and DMEM staff(s) is medium.
-(See Risk 2: PD17) Impact Score: 3.0 Reason(s) Scale: 3 Scale of malpractice is medium be- timeline could be either institutiona To get timeline advantage, compar management and staff(s) to reduce this malpractice could also be a result its media platform.
-Il mistake or individual mistake.
-In could influence MME's senior application timeline.
+(See Risk 2: PD17) Impact Score: 3.0 Reason(s) Scale: 3 Scale of malpractice is medium beca timeline could be either institutional To get timeline advantage, company management and staff(s) to reduce a this malpractice could also be a result of its media platform. mistake or individual mistake. v could influence MME's senior pplication timeline.
 Alternatively,